Spinal Cord Stimulator Authorization Under The Maintenance And Cure Doctrine

 Under the general maritime law doctrine of maintenance and cure, the employer of the injured crewman in almost all cases is required to pay all reasonable and necessary medical treatment.
 While there remains some controversy, the modern trend in maritime law is to authorize the injured crewman’s treatment with spinal cord stimulators in appropriate cases, provided that the treatment is designed to improve function.
 A more complicated question is who will cover the ongoing yearly costs for the spinal cord stimulator over the remainder of your life.
 Never settle a Jones Act injury case without considering the costs of your future spinal cord stimulator treatment.

 Contact The Premier Maritime Injury Law Firm Today

 If you are a crewman who has been injured by negligence or unseaworthiness of the vessel, your damage complaint should always include a claim for future medical expenses.
 A Jones Act or maritime injury settlement should take into account the money you will need to set aside to cover future medical expenses associated with the ongoing costs of your spinal cord stimulator treatment.
 Under the Jones Act and general maritime law, crewmen injured through negligence and unseaworthiness are also entitled to claim money damages to compensate them for pain and suffering, mental anguish, lost past and future earnings, and lost earning capacity.

-If you are an injured crewman suffering from chronic pain and need help getting treatment for your injuries, contact Beard and his partners at Trueb & Beard, LLC to discuss your claim at 1-800-61-1091.
-Beard is always on the side of the injured worker.
+If you are an injured crewman suffering from chronic pain and need help getting treatment for your injuries, contact James Beard and his team at Trueb & Beard, LLC, to discuss your claim.
+Call us at 425-403-1900 or send a message online.
+Mr. Beard is always on the side of the injured worker.
 He has been protecting injured seamen and commercial fishermen’s rights to compensation for over 30 years.